Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/adjoint/adjoint.md

   - 'paths/data-science'
 ---

-The **.adjoint()** method in PyTorch calculates the adjoint of a 2D complex-valued tensor in PyTorch.
-The adjoint is derived by transposing the tensor and computing the complex conjugate of each element.
-This operation is vital in applications like quantum computing, signal processing, and complex linear algebra.
+The **`.adjoint()`** method in PyTorch calculates the adjoint (conjugate transpose) of a 2D complex-valued tensor.
+This operation involves transposing the tensor and computing the complex conjugate of each element.
+The adjoint operation is commonly used in applications like quantum computing, signal processing, and complex linear algebra.

 ## Syntax